When you think of a detox, what do you think of?

 As most of the detoxification process happens whilst we sleep, ensuring a sound night’s sleep is a priority.
 We consider other factors such as ongoing psychological stress, dental health, physical activity and at least a 12 hour overnight fast.

-In summary, reasons for impaired detoxification include:
+Reasons for impaired detoxification include:

 - A system that is overloaded with toxins